Customizing the in-app assistant¶

 Changing the button size¶

-The default size of the Alan button displayed in the app is 64px.
-You can define the necessary button size directly in Alan Studio.
-In the Button Size section, drag the slider right or left to make the Alan button larger or smaller.
+The default size of the AI assistant button displayed in the app is 64px.
+You can define the necessary button size directly in Alan AI Studio.
+In the Button Size section, drag the slider right or left to make the button larger or smaller.

-To customize the look and feel of the Alan button, you can replace the Alan logo on top of it with a custom icon or your company logo.
+To customize the look and feel of the AI assistant button, you can replace the Alan AI logo on top of it with a custom icon or your company logo.

 For best results, the images you select must meet the following requirements: